Open for harvest to patients, caregivers and community members this season

 - What to Bring to each class:

-- Ross Community Garden harvest bag (this will be provided to you during the first class)
+- Ross Garden harvest bag, provided to all new attendees during your first class.

 - Garden tools: gloves, scissors, clippers.
 (We have a limited number available to borrow)